UNDP in Latin America and the Caribbean

 Our overall goal is Latin America and the Caribbean is to boost human development—improve lives, empower citizens and build more resilient nations—by:

-In addition to the headquarter-based oversight, management, and strategic guidance, our region-wide initiatives, programmes and country support greatly rely on our Regional Service Center in Panama.
-The Center ensures effective, timely and responsive support tailored to the needs and priorities of UNDP’s offices in 26 countries, quickly mobilizing support by connecting our country offices and national partners to UNDP’s global network of development experts, from the Regional Center, from UNDP HQ and other UN agencies.
+In addition to the headquarter-based oversight, management, and strategic guidance, our region-wide initiatives, programmes and country support greatly rely on our Regional Hub in Panama.
+The Hub ensures effective, timely and responsive support tailored to the needs and priorities of UNDP’s offices in 26 countries, quickly mobilizing support by connecting our country offices and national partners to UNDP’s global network of development experts, from the Regional Center, from UNDP HQ and other UN agencies.

 Moreover, in each country office, the UNDP Resident Representative normally serves as the United Nations Resident Coordinator.